jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 As noted above, for a CNN to handle viewpoint or style variants, we add more convolution layers and features maps.
 Nevertheless this approach tends to memorize the dataset rather than generalize a solution.
 It requires a large volume of training data to cover different variants and to avoid overfitting.
 MNist dataset contains 55,000 training data. i.e. 5,500 samples per digits.
 However, it is unlikely that children need to read this large amount of samples to learn digits.
 Our existing deep learning models including CNN seem inefficient in utilizing datapoints.
 Here is an ironic quote from Geoffrey Hinton:

-> It (convolution network) works depressingly well.
+> It (convolutional network) works depressingly well.

 #### Equivariance vs invariance